-Energy Efficiency Grant Programs and Exelon/PHI Merger
+Energy Efficiency Grant and Exelon/PHI Merger

-Transforming Our Communities, One Kilowatt at a Time
+"Transforming Our Communities, One Kilowatt at a Time"

-Transforming Neighborhoods Initiative (TNI) Clean Energy Grant Program
+Transforming Neighborhoods Initiative (TNI) Clean Energy Grant

-The TNI Clean Energy Grant Program joins the Office of the County Executive efforts to uplift nine neighborhoods that face significant economic, health, public safety and educational challenges by offering residents of these nine communities that are Pepco customers, the ability to apply for grants to perform energy efficiency retrofits and subsequently, install solar photovoltaic (PV).
+The TNI Clean Energy Grant Program joins the Office of the County Executive efforts to uplift nine neighborhoods that face significant economic, health, public safety and educational challenges.
+We offer residents within the Pepco service territory of these nine communities the ability to apply for grants to perform energy efficiency retrofits and subsequently, install solar photovoltaic (PV).
 To learn more, select Apply for Grants TODAY!

-Energy Star Certification & Green Leasing Grant Program
+Energy Star Certification & Green Leasing Grant

-The program provide grants to existing office and multifamily building owners, that are Pepco customers, to perform energy and water efficiency retrofits and obtain the United States Environmental Protection Agency's Energy Star certification.
+The program provide grants to existing office and multifamily building owners, which are Pepco customers, to perform energy and water efficiency retrofits and obtain the United States Environmental Protection Agency's Energy Star certification.
 Additionally, the building owners are to adopt various best practices in Green Leasing to motivate landlords and tenants to engage in energy efficient practices.
 To learn more, select Apply for Grants TODAY!

-Sustainable Energy Workforce Development Program (SWEDP)
+Sustainable Energy Workforce Development (SWEDP)

-Sustainable Energy Fund
+Green Energy Loan Fund